arsenii-qfin/python_practice/README.md

 ## Table of Contents:
 * Rock_Paper_Scissors_Game - self explanatory
 * prime_factorization - outputs the prime factorization of a given number
-* Stock Maximize problem solution from HackerRank
+* stockmax.py - The Stock Maximize problem from HackerRank
+* coinChange.py - the Coint Change problem from HackerRank
 * To be continued...